Rotterdam (Or Anywhere)

 "Rotterdam (Or Anywhere)" is a song by English pop rock music group the Beautiful South, taken from their fifth studio album, Blue Is the Colour (1996).
-It features Jacqui Abbott on lead vocals.
-Released in September 1996, the song reached number five on the UK Singles Chart and stayed in the UK top 40 for nine weeks.
+It was written by Paul Heaton and Dave Rotheray, was produced by Jon Kelly, and features Jacqui Abbott on lead vocals.
+Released in September 1996 by Go!
+Discs, the song reached number five on the UK Singles Chart and stayed in the UK top 40 for nine weeks.

 Background

 Paul Heaton told The Guardian: "I wrote the lyrics to Rotterdam (Or Anywhere) sitting in a bar on the north end of Lijnbaan, Rotterdam's main shopping street.
 The bar was modern-looking and not friendly at all.
 It was in January 1996, about three in the afternoon.
 I'd probably been up all night drinking, I probably smelled, and I'd walked into their bar and plonked my bag down.
 I wasn't the sort the owners wanted in there.
 They probably thought: 'Oh God, we don't want this bloke to be our regular.
 Let’s make sure he never comes back.'
 So they were trying to think of different excuses to move me on, like: 'You can't sit there, there's a private party coming in.'
 I got really pissed off – and I wrote a short story that became a very bitchy song, scribbling it down while sitting there."